pstaender/laravel-api-react-frontend-boilerplate/README.md

 ## Disclaimer

-This repo is (just) a boilerplate for creating projects with a laravel-driven api and a JS SPA as frontend.
+This repo is an opinionated boilerplate for creating projects with a laravel-driven api and a JS SPA as frontend.

 Please check carefully all security related settings (CORS, database, mail etc) before deploying on production.

-Please also ensure that you always run on the latest possible PHP `composer update` and NodeJS `npm update` modules :)
+Please ensure that you always run on the latest possible php and js modules 🤓

 # TODOs